 Joomla allows users to create a blog very easily.
 Functionality is available to make blogging simple to setup, although a number of tweaks are necessary to blog-enable your installation.
-We will show you how to setup a blog with the minimal installation of Joomla components.
+We will show you how to set this up with minimal installation of Joomla components.

-For my example I have created a Joomla Blog section, and Templates, Tutorials and News categories.
+For my example, I have created a Joomla Blogging section, and Templates, Tutorials and News categories.

 For testing purposes create and publish a few articles (6 or so which you can delete later on).

-Once you have setup your sections and categories, you need to create your layout and link the blog to a menu item.
-Go to the Menu Manager, and create a new menu item (in your main menu) or any menu you want to link the blog to.
-Choose the Blog - Content Section, and then choose the Blog Section you have created previously.
+Once you have setup your sections and categories, you need to create your layout and link it to a menu item.
+Go to the Menu Manager, and create a new menu item (in your main menu) or any menu you want to link the articles to.
+Choose the Blog - Content Section, and then choose the Section you have created previously.

-Remember to change the page title of your blog to the name of your blog, and use the rest of the parameters to choose how many columns you want to display.
-Typically a blog contains a single column, so change the Columns parameter to 1.
+Remember to change the page title to the name of your blog, and use the rest of the parameters to choose how many columns you want to display.
+Typically a weblog contains a single column, so change the Columns parameter to 1.

 Columns - the columns determines how many columns will feature in each row.
 If you want more than a single column, set the number of columns here.